 Washington State law defines electric bicycles as “electric-assisted bicycles.”
-The E-bike must have two or three fully operational pedals for human propulsion, the motor must be no more than 1,000 watts and the device must be designed to have a maximum speed of 20 mph.
+The E-bike must have two or three fully operational pedals for human propulsion, the motor must be no more than 750 watts.
+LimeBike's E-bikes have a top speed of about 15 mph and a 250-watt motor.

 King County and the city of Seattle require bicyclists to wear helmets while riding in public, though these laws are rarely enforced.
 The violation for not wearing a bicycle helmet is a civil infraction (ticket) and the base fine is $30.
 There are additional court costs of $51 added to the base fine amount, totaling $81.